Jean Ferry

 Jean Levy, known as Jean Ferry (16 June 1906 – 5 September 1974), was a French writer and screenwriter and follower of the 'pataphysical tradition'.
-He died in Val-de-Marne, France in 1974.
-He was described by Raphaël Sorin as "...a little man, round all over.
+He died in Val-de-Marne, France, in 1974.
+French publisher Raphaël Sorin described him as "a little man, round all over.
 A sharp eye behind round glasses, close-shaven head, high-pitched voice, and a potbelly that recalled Ubu's gidouille."

-In addition to his literary career, he was known as an Oulipo guest of honour, satrap of the College of Pataphysics, and specialist in the cult figure and French poet, novelist and playwright, Raymond Roussel (also known as the eccentric neighbour of Proust).
+In addition to his literary career, he was known as an Oulipo guest of honour, satrap of the College of Pataphysics, and specialist in the cult figure and French poet, novelist and playwright Raymond Roussel (also known as the eccentric neighbour of Proust).